svtk/AtomicKotlinCourse/Programming Basics/Looping & Ranges/Exercise 5/task.md

 }
 ```

-Unfold the `iter` live template to iterate over a string in the example.
+Expand the `iter` live template to iterate over a string in the example.